Breaking the Cycle: Transformative Techniques To Eliminate Junk Food & Sugar From Your Diet

 Keep Experimenting to Find Out What Works Best for You

 Finding out how to make healthy food substitutions away from high-fat and high-sugar foods is key to reducing the risk of long-term illness and adhering to a healthy diet.
 Identifying your triggers and cravings is one of the main steps to developing mental and psychological changes to begin making small changes that can add up in the long run.
-If you’re more of an all or nothing type of person, try out the 21 no junk food challenge to see if you can make three weeks without processed foods and then slowly reintroduce them for occasional outings.
+If you lean towards an all-or-nothing approach, consider taking on the 21-day no junk food challenge to test your ability to go three weeks without processed foods, and then gradually reintroduce them for occasional treats.

 If the first diet you try doesn’t work, keep trying – every failure is a step closure to figuring out what works for you.
 If you hit a roadblock, reach out to friends, family, and professionals.
-There are dieticians, psychologists, and nutritionists to help you make the small changes necessary to create a rehab for cravings, or learn how to stop eating junk food and sugar.
+Dietitians, psychologists, and nutritionists are available to assist you in making small changes essential for curbing cravings or mastering how to avoid junk food and sugar.

 References